brettjashford/codemods/README.md

 const c = idx(obj, o => o.a.b.c);
 ```

-_disclaimer: this is my first codemod and it's experimental, use with caution. i recommend manually verifying the transformation_
+_this is my first codemod and it's experimental. i recommend manually verifying the transformation_